sgross-emlix/angerona.nvim/README.md

 	Then find the `My Account` button in the top-right corner.
 	On the right side click on `Show` under `API access key`.
 	Copy the key and place it to your installation setup script.
+- `insecure`: allow curl to use insecure server connections, default is `false`

 ## Lazy